DOUARA/TLGHosting-Responsive-HTML-Template/README.md

 # Installation

 Gulp is used as task runner for this project, you need **nodeJS** installed on your machine in order to install Gulp and its plugins.
-1. clone the project to your maching
+1. Clone the project to your maching
-2. to install all the developement and production dependencies, from within the project directory run the command:
+2. To install all the developement and production dependencies, from within the project directory run the command:
 `
 npm install
 `
-All thedependencies can be found on ***package.json*** file
+All the dependencies can be found on ***package.json*** file.

 # Usage
 ## File Structure
 `
 .
 ├── builds<br>
-    ── developement<br>
+    ├── developement
-    __ production<br>
+    ├── production
 `
 - Simply clone the project to your machine and browse to ***index.html***
 - The starter structure and the basic functions and mixins used was taken from the template [Poly](https://github.com/Guilh/Poly).